Turbo-Tuning/a2l-db/README.md

 # a2l-db
-ASAM MCD-2 MC (aka A2L) to DB (SQLite) converter
+ASAM MCD-2 MC (aka A2L) to XML converter

 USAGE:
   "./a2l-db a2l-file"

- Converts an A2L file into a more usable SQLite database
+ Converts an A2L file into a more usable XML file

   The converter is designed to be as fast as possible.
 Compared to other scripts, this beats them all hands-down.